fibonacid/fibonacid/README.md

 <div>
     <img src="avatar.jpg" width="50%" align="left">
     <p>I'm a Web Developer with 5 years of experience in the field.
-I'm currently working at <a href="https://www.assistdigital.com/">Assist Digital<a> as a Frontend Developer.<br />
+I'm currently working at <a href="https://www.assistdigital.com/">Assist Digital</a> as a Frontend Developer.<br />
     I have a background in Computer Music and my passions are music, technology and design.
     <p>
 <div>